san-lab/go4337/README.md

 v0.1.0:  The first version that actually lets you import your ABI's, define your UserOperation, sign it (ECDSA, imported private key only atm), and export the UserOperation as a Remix-compatible tuple / Bundler standard JSON.
 Still a lot to do...

+FastForward to
+v0.2.3: ·rd Party APIs: Paymasters and Bundlers.
+Alechemy API reasonably well integrated as well.
+It helps if you have and API_KEY and "paymaster policy" from Alchemy/Stackup/Biconomy/Pimlico/... (tbc)

 1. Create a UserOperation
 2. Set all the bytecode/ABI fields by selecting smart contract methods form ABI and setting their arguments values
 3. Sign it (ECDSA, as implemented in EthInfinitism’s SimpleWallet)